 3. Research Beforehand

 Keep a notebook for you to record your goals on paper.
 This way, you will not forget or change them.
 Try logging your workouts each day in the notebook so you can see your improvements.
 Record your achievements, as well as areas in which you can improve.
-You can also write down how you feel like the countdown to your special day continues.
+Keeping a record also leaves you room to add some variety to your workouts to keep things feeling fresh.
+This could include using new variations of previous workouts or even using different equipment.
+Just remember to keep your basic movements (Pushups, Rows, etc.) the same to keep the consistency of your schedule.
+You can also write down how you feel as the countdown to your special day continues.

 Every time you reach a new goal, reward yourself with something that makes you feel good.
 This could be going on a nice hike nearby or watching a fun movie.
 Another possible incentive is getting more sleep, which is very beneficial for your health.
 Set a day where you plan your schedule around sleeping in.
 Whatever incentive you choose, be sure it is one that is not going to hinder your progress.
 Although unhealthy incentives may be tempting, remind yourself they will do more harm than good in the long-run.